Skip to main content

 Figure 3.2.1.
 Alternative Video Lesson

 A graph of an equation is a picture of that equation’s solution set.
 For example, the graph of \(y=-2x+3\) is shown in Figure 3.2.3.(c).
-The graph plots the ordered pairs whose coordinates make \(y=-2x+3\) true.
-Figure 2 shows a few points that make the equation true.
+The graph plots ordered pairs whose coordinates make \(y=-2x+3\) true.
+Table 2 shows a few points that make the equation true.

 a Cartesian graph of the points listed in the text that are solutions to the equation y=-2x+3;